MicrosoftDocs/visualstudio-docs/docs/extensibility/image-service-and-catalog.md

 2. Implement either **VSHPROPID_IconMonikerImageList** (if the original project used **VSHPROPID_IconImgList**) or **VSHPROPID_IconMonikerGuid**, **VSHPROPID_IconMonikerId**, **VSHPROPID_OpenFolderIconMonikerGuid**, **VSHPROPID_OpenFolderIconMonikerId** (if the original project used **VSHPROPID_IconHandle** and **VSHPROPID_OpenFolderIconHandle**).

-3. Change the implementation of the original VSHPROPIDs for icons to create “legacy” versions of the icons if extension points request them. **IVsImageService2** provides functionality necessary to get those icons
+3. Change the implementation of the original VSHPROPIDs for icons to create "legacy" versions of the icons if extension points request them. **IVsImageService2** provides functionality necessary to get those icons

  **Extra requirements for VB/C# project flavors**

  Only implement **VSHPROPID_SupportsIconMonikers** if you detect that your project is the **outermost flavor**.
-Otherwise, the actual outermost flavor may not support image monikers in reality, and your base flavor might effectively “hide” customized images.
+Otherwise, the actual outermost flavor may not support image monikers in reality, and your base flavor might effectively "hide" customized images.

  **How do I use image monikers in CPS?**